 Students (with I.D.), Seniors (65+), and Educators: $3

 The Education Department coordinates guided tours for visitors in an accessible and engaging format.
-The Walk and Wonder tours of the museum's building and exhibitions are currently available only to groups and includes a 30-minute guided curatorial tour with an hour-long art activity.
 For more information, click here.

 Free two-hour parking is plentiful near RAM on Lime Street.